zopefoundation/zope.formlib/src/zope/formlib/form.rst

     ...         if order.max_size < order.min_size:
     ...             raise interface.Invalid("Maximum is less than Minimum")

-We can update our form to check the invariant using 'checkInvariants':
+We can update our form to check the invariant using `checkInvariants`:

     >>> class MyForm:
     ...     form_fields = form.Fields(IOrder, omit_readonly=True)